Territory of the Islamic State: Mozambique

-Azerbaijan

-On 2 July 2019, as part of a series of videos showing supporters and fighters of IS around the world renewing their pledge of allegiance to IS, a video was published from Azerbaijan featuring three fighters armed with Kalashnikov style rifles pledging their allegiance to Abu Bakr al-Baghdadi.
-The video was formally released by IS declaring it the Azerbaijan Wilayat.

-Turkey

-Wilayat Turkey was formally declared in July 2019 when a video was published by IS featuring Turkish jihadists giving their bay'ah to the group's leader Abu Bakr al-Baghdadi.
-Reference was also made to the Wilayat prior to its formal introduction, in April 2019 in a video featuring the group's leader Abu Bakr al-Baghdadi in his second ever video appearance, and first appearance in five years, he was seen holding dossiers from various Wilayats the group claims one of which was labeled as Wilayat Turkey, which was the first known such usage as a reference to the Turkish Wilayat.

 Administrative organization

 Provinces

-The Islamic State's main base of operations was in their territory of Ar-Raqqah in Syria, until 2017, where it was recaptured by the Syrian Democratic Forces.
-From there, orders were given to affiliate groups, called wilayat, spread across the Levant, Asia and Africa.
-Few of these wilayat have declared their capital cities, with the exception of al-Sham with Ar-Raqqah, al-Iraq with Mosul, and Central Africa with Mocímboa da Praia.
+The Islamic State's main base of operations was in their territory of ar-Raqqah in Syria, until 2017, when it was recaptured by the Syrian Democratic Forces.
+From there, orders were given to affiliate groups, called wilāyat, spread across the Levant, Asia and Africa.
+Few of these wilāyat have declared their capital cities, with the exception of ash-Shām with Ar-Raqqah, al-ʿIrāq with Mosul, and Central Africa with Mocímboa da Praia.
 It also had claims on the entirety of the Muslim world, including Central Asia, the former Ottoman Balkans, South East Asia, and the northern part of Africa.
-Other times, however, it expressed also a desire for world domination, with undefined wilayat in the entirety of the old world as well as the new world.
+Other times, however, it expressed also a desire for world domination, with labels on certain areas of the old world as well as the new world.